Important Notes about HDCP: Sewell HDMI Splitters are all HDCP compliant which means that this splitter does NOT "strip" or "bypass" HDCP.

 Also note that this splitter supports HDCP 1.x versions and the new HDCP 2.2 standard is not backwards compatible with HDCP 1.x versions.
 To future-proof yourself for HDCP 2.2, check out our HDMI 2.0 Splitter.
 In addition, the HDMI 2.0 splitters also support 4K 60Hz 4:4:4.

-Splitters vs. SwitchesThis HDMI splitter will duplicate a single HDMI source on two HDMI displays.
-This is also sometimes called mirroring.
-Both displays will show the same video and audio simultaneously, whereas an HDMI switch is very different.
-A switch on the other hand will take multiple sources and allow you to choose which single source will be displayed on the TV.
+Splitters vs. SwitchesThis HDMI splitter will duplicate or "mirror" a single HDMI source on two HDMI displays.
+Both displays will show the same video and audio simultaneously, whereas an HDMI switch will take multiple sources and allow you to choose which single source will be displayed on the TV.
 Watch this quick video to learn about the difference between the two.